yakworks/gorm-rest-api/docs/design-principles/http-method-mapping.md

 The API describes resources, so the only place where actions should appear is in the HTTP methods.
 In URLs, use only nouns.
 Instead of thinking of actions (verbs), it's often helpful to think about putting a message in a letter box: e.g., instead of having the verb *cancel* in the url, think of sending a message to cancel an order to the *cancellations* letter box on the server side.

+#### Deviations from REST

+**Verbs we use**

+> In some places in the API, we need to deviate from common REST guidelines.
+Completely removing verbs isn’t possible for every request, especially those related to sending a campaign, firing off a correction.
+Although there are some RESTful workarounds we could use, often they can be more confusing than they are useful.
+>
+To address this, we break from REST architecture for certain actions.
+For example, to pause an Automation workflow, you would make a POST request to the /automations/{workflow_id}/emails/{id}/actions/pause endpoint.
+All verb based action endpoints should be namespaced this way. --source:MailChimp

 ### Must: Use Domain-Specific Resource Names